intel/pepc/docs/guide-cstates.md

 Max.
 CPU frequency: 3.40GHz for CPUs 8-15 (E-cores)
 ```

-The `emulation-data-generator` tool, which is available in the `pepc` git repository, can be used
+The `tools/emulation-data-generator` tool, which is available in the `pepc` git repository,
-to collect and save emulation data from a real system.
-The emulation data should be placed under the
+can be used to collect and save emulation data from a real system.
+The emulation data should be
-`tests/emul-data/` subdirectory of the `pepc` git repository.
+placed under the `tests/emul-data/` subdirectory of the `pepc` git repository.

 ## P-states